This post originally from 2012, is New and Improved and bumped to the top!

 2. Shock the Pool

-After balancing the water chemistry, and several days in advance of closing the pool, add a diluted granular chlorine, or non-chlorine pool shock to your pool water to remove any contaminants, that could create “adverse water conditions” during winter.
-The usual treatment is one bag (or pound) per 10,000 gals of pool water, but check the label to be sure.
+After balancing the water chemistry, and several days in advance of closing the pool, add a diluted granular chlorine, or non-chlorine pool shock to your pool water to remove any contaminants that could cause stains or algae during winter.
+The usual treatment is one bag (or pound) per 10,000 gals of pool water, for clear water.
+If your pool water is hazy or green, add double or triple the normal dosage.
+Use a brush afterwards, and brush the floor and walls until your arms wear out.

 3. Clean the Pool

-On the day of the pool closing be ready to clean your pool with your pool vacuum, brush, skimmer net to remove any dirt and debris or algae in the pool.
+On the day of the pool closing be ready to clean your pool with your pool vacuum, brush and skimmer net.
+Clean it well before lowering the water, and skim again before covering the pool, to remove any wind blown debris.

 It’s important to close the pool in a spotless condition.
-Any debris left in the pool will use up your winterizing pool chemicals, so do your best job to clean the pool thoroughly before covering and closing it for the winter.
-It makes your spring opening easier, too.
+Any debris left in the pool will use up your winterizing pool chemicals, affect water balance, and create ugly stains.

 4. Remove Accessory Items